ravi0900/chrome-extension-for-Vscode/README.md

 # Launch Clone in VSCode

->After cloning a repo, easily clone open file from github repository links to in VSCode editor.
+>After cloning a repo in local machinee, easily open file or folder from github repository links to in VSCode editor for quick access.

 ![cover-image](./vscode.png)